vaitekunas/lentele/Readme.md

 # lentele

-`lentele` is a no-thrills ascii-table builder
+`lentele` is a mix between a very lite DataFrame interface and a no-thrills ascii-table builder.
+Its primary use is in cli-applications to display structured data (logs, cluster information and so on).

+See [the journal repo](https://github.com/vaitekunas/journal) for an implemented example.

 ![2017-08-29-193241_1715x839_scrot](https://user-images.githubusercontent.com/3492398/29835261-b99440f0-8cf1-11e7-9756-fbdd2c9d6554.png)